Gaturro: The Movie: Voice cast

 The English-language version was found in the special features in the Argentine and Mexican DVD releases.

 Cultural references

 This film makes a number of references to popular Hollywood figures and movies.

-Animation
+Production

 The character designs and post-production services were done by Toonz India Ltd based in Trivandrum, India, while the majority of the animation was done by Illusion Studios in Argentina.
 The film's special effects and backgrounds were done by Ánima Estudios in Mexico.

 An animator who worked in 2008 on the film criticized the film for having a "bad script" with many spelling mistakes.
 He confirmed that there was no script for the movie then and the animators had to work out the details using only a script outline.
 He added however that the film was "visually correct" for kids.

 Release

 This film was released in 2D and 3D in Argentina on September 9, 2010.
 Santo Domingo Films released the film in Mexico on April 27, 2012.